keremyucel83/Magnification-Prior-Self-Supervised-Method/README.md

 Original Implemantation and Article is as follows.
 Code can be still run using Visual Studio however codes needs to be run in terminal by using following order and codes.

+**Following part is forked from original repository and only Breakhist part is left and others are removed**

 Implementation for ['Magnification Prior: A Self-Supervised Method for Learning Representations on Breast Cancer Histopathological Images'] (https://arxiv.org/abs/2203.07707) - Accepted in EEE/CVF Winter Conference on Applications of Computer Vision (WACV) 2023